ietf-wg-cellar/ebml-specification/specification.markdown

 #### purpose

-Within an EBML Schema, the XPath of `@purpose` attribute is `/EBMLSchema/element/documentation/@purpose`.
+Within an EBML Schema, the XPath of the `@purpose` attribute is `/EBMLSchema/element/documentation/@purpose`.

 A purpose attribute distinguishes the meaning of the documentation.
 Values